RotherOSS/discretesystemaddresses/doc/content/index.rst

 Usage
 =====
+The agents will be able to send emails to other (system) addresses (e.g. via Cc) from within OTOBO.

+If you continue to write to the same (system) address as before, a new ticket will be created in the original ticket queue and automatically linked to the moved ticket.

+In addition, a new filter is added that uses the message id to recognize whether this mail already exists in OTOBO and then ignores it.

 In the system configuration, there is an option to define which mail addresses form an address pool (e.g. helpdesk@..., it@... and support@... as (system) addresses of the IT-Management).

 Example: